pablogs9/husarnet-docs/docs/manual-dashboard.md

 ![accept shared network](/static/img/manual/webui1.png)
 <!-- <div class="image"><img src="/img/web-ui/net.png"/></div> -->

 Clicking the button will navigate you to a page with URL like `https://XXXX.husarnetusers.com`.
 On that address there is a server that securely proxies the requests to your device.
 The page is available only to you (and requires you to login to your account).
+That proxy server is very limited, so this feature is for simple web UI sending small amount of data - like a web UI of IoT sensor.
+If you would like to access a web UI with high datarate and low latency, connect to it from a level o Husarnet network directly, not over the proxy server.

 :::danger Warning
 Login page will always have URL starting with `https://app.husarnet.com/`.